-Table 5b reports annual construction period emissions utilizing fugitive dust control measures (e.g., Regulation VIII) and implementation of Mitigation Measure AQ-1.
+Table 5 also reports annual construction period emissions utilizing fugitive dust control measures (e.g., Regulation VIII) and implementation of Mitigation Measure AQ-1.
 Control measures required by SJVAPCD were selected as mitigation measures in the CalEEMod model.
 In addition, mitigation measures for equipment usage were selected in CalEEMod that include use of Tier 3 diesel construction equipment.
 SJVAPCD regulations that would apply to construction activities include Regulation VIII, regarding dust control, Rule 4102, regarding creation of a nuisance, Rule 4601 which limits volatile organic compound emissions from architectural coatings, storage and cleanup, and Rule 4641 which limits emissions form asphalt paving materials.
-Based on CalEEMod modeling, implementation of Mitigation Measure AQ-1 and measures included in Regulation VIII could reduce NOx emissions by over 25 percent and PM10 exhaust emissions from on-site construction equipment.
+Based on CalEEMod modeling, implementation of Mitigation Measure AQ-1 and measures included in Regulation VIII could reduce NOx emissions by over 20 percent and PM10 exhaust emissions by over 80 percent.
+Use of Tier 4 equipment, would further reduce NOx and PM10 exhaust emission from on-site construction equipment.
 A substantial portion of the mitigated emissions associated with construction would be emitted by haul trucks or vendors that travel both near and away from the project sites.
 These emissions were assumed to occur entirely within the air basin.
 These emissions would be unaffected by the application of Mitigation Measure AQ-1.